-Where: How does it compare items already on the backlogs?
+Where: How does it compare to items already on the backlogs?

 We have two backlogs in Scrum.
 The Product Backlog contains work for future sprints.
 The Sprint Backlog contains work for the current Sprint.
 If work is added to the Sprint Backlog during a Sprint, that is inherently stating that this new work is more valuable than all the work on the Product Backlog, and potentially more valuable than some of the items on the Sprint Backlog.
 But is that true?
 Sometimes a request comes in with such urgency that we don’t stop to consider the relative priority.
 Perhaps it’s not more valuable than everything else on the Product Backlog, and it should be ordered by the Product Owner and stored in the Product Backlog for a future Sprint.

 What Drops: If this causes something to go undone, what should it be?

 While slack in a sprint can be very beneficial, many Scrum teams plan a sprint based on their capacity, and some even plan very aggressive sprints knowing they may not achieve everything on the Sprint Backlog.
 The advantages and disadvantages of these Sprint Planning choices are for a debate at another time.
 The takeaway here is that adding unplanned work into a Sprint might cause some work that was planned to not get done, but must not jeopardize the Sprint Goal.